tkcmada/stdenv_npm_win32/README.md

 git config --global core.autocrlf false cd stdenv_node_modules-x86

-#DO NOT INSTALL to --global
+#DO NOT INSTALL to --global as which won't be installed into stdenv_node_modules-x86 directory.
 npm install <package> --save
 ```